lifting-bits/mcsema/docs/McsemaWalkthrough.md

     ./xz.new: unrecognized option '--help'
     ./xz.new: Try `./xz.new --help' for more information.

-Thats it for the walkthrough.
+That's it for the walkthrough.
 Please let us know if any of the steps fail or change so that we can update this document.
 Happy translating!